-The assumption of LTP as opposed to STP when identifying hydrological trends is another important issue that needs special attention because not only the at-site but also collective interpretation of identified trends is affected by this assumption.
-For example, for the 50-year time frame, the trends in 7-day summer low flows for the CAT3 stations are field significant under the assumption of STP but are not field significant under the assumption of LTP.
-In order to satisfactorily diagnose the presence/absence of LTP, very long observed records are required but hydrological records seldom exceed 100 years and therefore do not satisfy the requirement of very long records.
-Analysis of 10 relatively long records (which vary between 75 and 93 years) from the RHBN demonstrates that it is not advisable to decide the presence/absence of LTP merely based on the estimated value of the Hurst exponent, particularly when it is estimated from records which do not satisfy the requirement of very long record.
-Therefore, the Hurst exponent estimated from observed hydrological records should be subjected to statistical testing to identify satisfactorily the presence/absence of LTP.
+[54] Analysis of 10 relatively longer records (which vary between 75 and 93 years) exhibits fluctuating behavior of trends.
+This type of behavior is consistent with the LTP hypothesis.
+Therefore proper verification for the assumption of LTP as opposed to STP when identifying hydrological trends is another important issue that needs special attention because not only the at-site but also collective interpretation of identified trends is affected by this assumption.
+For example, for the 50-year time frame, the trends in 7-day summer low flows for the CAT3 stations are field significant under the assumption of STP (or no persistence) but are not field significant under the assumption of LTP.
+In order to satisfactorily diagnose the presence/absence of LTP, longobserved records are required but hydrological records seldom exceed 100 years and therefore do not satisfy the requirement of long records.
+The results of the study demonstrate that it is not advisable to decide the presence/ absence of LTP merely on the basis of the estimated value of the Hurst exponent, particularly when it is estimated from records which do not satisfy the requirement of a long record.
+Therefore the estimated Hurst exponent should be subjected to statistical testing to identify the presence/ absence of LTP satisfactorily.

-Finally, the results of this study have enhanced our knowledge concerning evolution of temporal changes in low flow regimes of Canadian rivers, in addition to a better understanding of the methods used for investigating trends under the assumption of STP.
-The observed trends in low flow regimes, where they are found field significant, could be seen as potential evidence of climate change and its impact on the hydrological cycle, which could eventually lead to shifts in water resources management strategies.
-Further research into the attribution of the observed trends on basin-scale is needed, because of the regional differences observed in the evolution of low flow regimes.
-In particular, the links to local climate and indices of large scale atmospheric circulations would be useful to better understand the past changes and variability in the low flow regimes of Canadian rivers.
+[55] Finally, the results of this study have enhanced our knowledge concerning evolution of temporal changes in low-flow regimes of Canadian rivers, in addition to a better understanding of the methods used for investigating trends under the assumption of STP.
+Further research into the attribution of the observed trends on basin scale is needed, because of the regional differences observed in the evolution of low-flow regimes.
+In particular, the links to local climate (e.g., precipitation and temperature) and indices of large-scale atmospheric circulations would be useful to better understand the past changes and variability in the low-flow regimes of Canadian rivers.
 Furthermore, the effect of cross correlation, if it is responsible for generating false discoveries, can best be studied by defining small hydrological homogeneous regions or climatic zones.
 Lastly, it should not be forgotten that the interpretation of identified trends, whether at local or regional scales, is strongly dependent on the assumption of STP/LTP and more importantly on how well the assumption of LTP can be verified from limited length hydrological records.